-We have previously filed with the SEC our registration statement on Form F-6 under the Securities Act of 1933, as amended (the "Securities Act") with respect to our ADSs.
+We have previously filed with the SEC our registration statement on Form F-6 under the Securities Act with respect to our ADSs.

-We are subject to the periodic reporting and other informational requirements of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act").
+All information filed with the SEC can be obtained over the internet at the SEC's website at www.sec.gov.
+We are subject to the periodic reporting and other informational requirements of the Exchange Act.
 Under the Exchange Act, we are required to file reports and other information with the SEC.
 Specifically, we are required to file annually a Form 20-F no later than four months after the close of each fiscal year, which is December 31.
 As a foreign private issuer, we are exempt from the rules under the Exchange Act prescribing the furnishing and content of quarterly reports and proxy statements, and our officers, directors, and principal shareholders are exempt from the reporting and short-swing profit recovery provisions of Section 16 of the Exchange Act.